zalanwastaken/guified/README.md

 ▝▚▄▞▘     █ ▐▌   █      ▝▚▄▟▌    ▐▙▄▞▘       ▐▌
                                              ▐▌
 ```
-###### The 3000+ lines of code so you only have to write 100
+###### The 2000+ lines of code so you only have to write 100

-Guified is a ~~lightweight~~ GUI library/framework(depends on how you use it) for LÖVE (Love2D) that simplifies window management and UI element creation.
+Guified is a GUI library/framework(depends on how you use it) for LÖVE (Love2D) that simplifies window management and UI element creation.
 With its easy-to-use features, Guified enables developers to craft intuitive and interactive graphical user interfaces without unnecessary complexity. 🚀 Whether you're building a small game or a large application, Guified provides the tools you need to streamline the process.

 ### Why Guified? 🤷
 Because devs don’t need babysitters.
 Guified is built on power without bloat — a toolkit that gives you a registry, error handling, and control when you want it, without ever boxing you in.
 No forced patterns, no training wheels.
 Just more in less, so you can bend it to your will and ship what you want.